LLLisa/ReduxGeneralStore/package/README.md

 });
 ```

-This route is used to retrieve data from tables whose names are passed in
+This route is used to retrieve data from any table whose name is passed in
-through `req.params.model`.
-We are accessing a postgresql database.
-This
+through the url, accessed via `req.params.model`.
+We are using a postgresql
-requires us to either only have table names with all lowercase letters _or_
+database here, which requires us to either only have table names with all
-account for this by surrounding thos table names with quotes.
-We have also opted
+lowercase letters _or_ account for this by surrounding thos table names with
-for a raw SQL query instead of using the sequelize `Model.findall()` method
+quotes.
+We have also opted for a raw SQL query instead of using the sequelize
-because in order to transmute the model names passed in into their singular,
+`Model.findall()` method because in order to transmute the model names passed in
-uppercased forms is harder than just using a regex test and a raw `db.query()`.
+into their singular, uppercased forms is harder than just using a regex test and
-This method follows the generic style of The Redux General Store, but it's
+a raw `db.query()`.
+This method follows the generic style of The Redux General
-veering sharply away from the RESTful API paradigm, which is not necessary to do
+Store, but it's veering sharply away from the RESTful API paradigm, which is not
-at all.
+necessary to do at all.

 You can (and probably should) write traditional RESTful API routes like this: